I have an exciting and scary experience to share!

 On the third day of Louie's stay in the NICU I came during his regular feeding timethe only time I could hold louie or touch him outside of his incubator was when he was eatingthe nurses informed me that Louie had pulled off his feeding tube twice that day.
 One nurse remarked, "If he does it one more time I think we're just going to leave it out and see if he feeds through a bottle."

 Oh!
 Hoping to finally change the overarching look for my steadfast blog.
-Insights regarding the whole appearance at http://seric.ca?
-Unquestionably a superb comedian online if, perhaps necessary within the CALIFORNIA territory.
+Insights regarding the whole appearance at http://www.bridgetennisclub.co.uk?
+Unquestionably a first-rate tennis centre in Canterbury if, perhaps necessary within the OTH territory.
 Send an opinion.
 Appreciate it!

 Sure enough, later that day Louie pulled out his feeding tube for thethird time, and this time it was after they had taped the tubes to his face.
 The nurses took it as sign that maybe he could feed on his own.
 Whatever hopelessness I had been feeling before was diminished by the tiny four-pound body cradled in my arms.